DFE-Digital/get-help-with-tech/app/views/landing_pages/digital_platforms.md

 [The Key for School Leaders website](https://covid19.thekeysupport.com/covid-19/deliver-remote-learning/make-tech-work-you/feature-comparison-g-suite-education-and-office-365-education/?marker=content-body) provides feature comparison and case studies on how schools are making the most of these platforms, to help you make the most appropriate choice for your school.

-The programme has been extended for a further 12 months.
-This means you now have until the end of March 2022 to register and claim your grant.

 ## What is a digital education platform?
 It's a place where teachers, pupils and students can continue learning through online virtual classrooms.